amorilia/buildenv/README.rst

-Buildenv is batch script used to setting up a build environment on Windows for the various projects developed by Niftools.
+Buildenv is batch script used to setting up a build environment on Windows.

 Installation
 ------------

 Download and unzip the source .zip file into any location of your choice.

 Right-click on the ``buildenv.bat`` file, and select **Send to > Desktop (create shortcut)**.